mariesarabia/Project-4-Inhabitent/plugins/business-hours-widget/README.md

 ![business-hours-widget](https://github.com/mariesarabia/Project-4-Inhabitent/blob/master/plugins/business-hours-widget/assets/images/screenshot-widget-businesshours.png "Business Hours Widget")

 #### This is a WordPress plugin for displaying the company's business hours and can be easily edited, maintained and styled.
+Seen here as part of the sidebar on the Journal page.

 *Lightly forked from the WordPress Widget Boilerplate by @tommcfarlin.*